Michal

-Michal (/mᵻˈxɑːl/; מִיכַל /he/; Μιχάλ) was, according to the first Book of Samuel, a princess of the United Kingdom of Israel; the younger daughter of King Saul, she was the first wife of David, who later became king, first of Judah, then of all Israel, making her queen consort of Israel.
+Michal (/mᵻˈxɑːl/; מִיכַל, /he/; Μιχάλ) was, according to the Books of Samuel, a princess of the United Kingdom of Israel.
+The younger daughter of King Saul, she was the first wife of David, who later became king: first of Judah, then of all Israel, making her queen consort of Israel.

 In the Bible

 identifies Saul's elder daughter as Merab and younger daughter as Michal.
 Michal's story is recorded in the first Book of Samuel, where it is said in and that Michal loved David.
 The narrative does not indicate whether this is reciprocated.
 After David's success in battle against the Philistine giant Goliath, Merab was given in marriage to Adriel.

 Later, after Merab had married Adriel the Meholathite, Saul invited David to marry Michal.
 David replied, "I am a poor and lightly esteemed man", meaning that he was unable to provide a bride price.
 Saul then advised him that no bride price was required except for the foreskins of 100 Philistines.
 David took part in a further battle, killed 200 Philistines, and brought their foreskins to Saul as a double bride price.

 In the biblical narrative, Michal chooses the welfare of David over the wishes of her father.
 When Saul's messengers search for David in order to kill him, Michal sends them away while pretending he was ill and laid up in bed.
 She lets David down through a window and hides teraphim in his bed as a ruse.
 J. Cheryl Exum points out that although she risked her life in helping him, after he leaves the court, he makes no attempt to contact her.

 While David was hiding for his life, Saul gave Michal as a wife to Palti, son of Laish, and David took several other wives, including Abigail.
 Later, when David became king of Judah and Ish-bosheth (Michal's brother, and Saul's son) was king of Israel, David demanded her return to him in return for peace between them.
 Ish-bosheth complied, despite the public protests of Palti.
 Robert Alter observes that by stressing that he had paid the requested bride price, David makes a legal argument as a political calculation to reinforce his legitimacy as a member of the royal house.
 Alter notes the contrast between David's measured negotiations and Palti's public grief.

 After Michal was returned to David, she criticised him for dancing in an undignified manner, as he brought the Ark of the Covenant to the newly captured Jerusalem in a religious procession.
 For this she is punished, according to Samuel, with not having children till the day she dies.
 Unlike Abigail and Bathsheba, Michal is not described as being beautiful, though Rabbinic tradition holds that she was of "entrancing beauty."

 Michal is also briefly mentioned in 1 Chronicles 15:29.